multiversx/mx-docs/docs/developers/developer-reference/wasm-api-functions.md

 ---
-id: elrond-wasm-api-functions
+id: wasm-api-functions
 title: Smart Contract API Functions
 ---

 ## Introduction

-The Rust framework provides a wrapper over the Elrond VM API functions and over account-level built-in functions.
+The Rust framework provides a wrapper over the MultiversX VM API functions and over account-level built-in functions.
 They are split into multiple modules, grouped by category:
 - BlockchainApi: Provides general blockchain information, which ranges from account balances, NFT metadata/roles to information about the current and previous block (nonce, epoch, etc.)
 - CallValueApi: Used in payable endpoints, providing information about the tokens received as payment (token type, nonce, amount)
 - CryptoApi: Provides support for cryptographic functions like hashing and signature checking